git-tfs/git-tfs/doc/commands/fetch.md

 Merge changesets will be automatically fetched and created as a merge commit if the tfs branch merged has already inited in the git repository.
 If the tfs branch merged has not be inited, the merge changeset will be created as a normal commit (not a merged one) and this warning message will be created :

-    warning: found merge changeset 34 but unable to manage it due to lack of local commit for changeset 33!
-Fetch the corresponding branch before...
+    warning: this changeset 34 is a merge changeset.
+But it can't have been managed accordingly because one of the parent changeset 33 is not present in the repository!
+If you want to do it, fetch the branch containing this changeset before retrying...

 ## See also